-Reduce what we use Design for tomorrow Aim for circularity
+Reduce what Design for Aim for we use tomorrow circularity

 The first axe is "Reduce what we use", where we focus on reducing the amount of packaging we need to pack and ship our products.
 By reducing the amount of packaging used, we reduce the amount of virgin resources that need to be extracted.